practicaldsc/practicaldsc.github.io/final-project/datasets/league-of-legends.md

 The data can be found on the website [Oracle's Elixir](https://oracleselixir.com/tools/downloads) at the provided Google Drive link.

-We've verified that it's possible to satisfy the requirements of the homework using match data from 2022.
+We've verified that it's possible to satisfy the requirements of the project using match data from 2022.
 You're welcome to use newer or older datasets if you wish, but keep in mind that League of Legends changes significantly between years; this can make it difficult to combine or make comparisons between datasets from different years.

 ---